JetBrains/kotlin/CONCURRENCY.md

   Kotlin/Native runtime doesn't encourage a classical thread-oriented concurrency model with mutually exclusive code blocks and conditional variables, as this model is known to be error-prone and unreliable.
-Instead, we suggest collection of alternative approaches, allowing to use hardware concurrency and implement blocking IO.
+Instead, we suggest a collection of alternative approaches, allowing you to use hardware concurrency and implement blocking IO.
- Those approaches are as following, and will be elaborated in further sections:
+ Those approaches are as follows, and they will be elaborated on in further sections:
    * Workers with message passing
    * Object subgraph ownership transfer
    * Object subgraph freezing